Overlap in Observational Studies with High-Dimensional Covariates: Introduction

 \section{Introduction}

-Accompanying the rapid growth in online platforms, administrative databases, and genetic studies, there has been a push to extend methods for observational studies to settings with high-dimensional covariates.
-These studies typically require a pair of identifying assumptions.
-First, unconfoundedness: conditional on observed covariates, treatment assignment is as good as random.
-Second, covariate overlap, also known as positivity or common support: all units have a non-zero probability of assignment to each treatment condition \citep{Rosenbaum1983}.
+Accompanying the rapid growth in administrative databases and online platforms, there has been a push to extend methods for estimating causal effects under exogeneity to settings with high-dimensional covariates \citep{Belloni2014, Farrell2015, Athey2016}.
+These studies typically require a pair of identifying assumptions \citep{Rosenbaum1983, imbens2004nonparametric}: \emph{unconfoundedness}, also known as selection on observables, in which the treatment assignment mechanism depends only on observed covariates; and \emph{overlap}, also known as positivity or common support, in which all units have a non-zero probability of assignment to each treatment condition.

 A key argument for high-dimensional observational studies is that unconfoundedness is more plausible when the analyst adjusts for more covariates \citep{Rosenbaum2002,Rubin2009}.
-Setting aside notable counter-examples to this argument~\citep{Myers2011,Pearl2011,Pearl2010}, the intuition is straightforward to state: the richer the set of covariates, the more likely that unmeasured confounding variables become measured confounding variables.
-The intuition, however, has the opposite implications for overlap: the richer the set of covariates, the closer these covariates come to perfectly predicting treatment assignment for at least some subgroups.
+Setting aside notable counter-examples to this argument~\citep{Pearl2011, wooldridge2016zbias}, the intuition is straightforward to state: the richer the set of covariates, the more likely that unmeasured confounding variables become measured confounding variables.
+This intuition, however, has the opposite implications for overlap: the richer the set of covariates, the closer these covariates come to perfectly predicting treatment assignment for at least some subgroups.

-This tension between unconfoundedness and overlap in the presence of many covariates is particularly relevant in light of recent methodological developments that incorporate machine learning methods in semiparametric causal effect estimation \citep{VanderLaan2010,Chernozhukov2016,Athey2016}.
-On one hand, by using machine learning to perform covariate adjustment, these methods can achieve parametric convergence rates under extremely weak nonparametric modeling assumptions.
-On the other hand, the cost of this nonparametric flexibility is that these methods are highly sensitive to poor overlap.